viruchith/MetricsAnomalyDetector/README.md

 - **Issues**: https://github.com/viruchith/MetricsAnomalyDetector/issues
 - **Discussions**: https://github.com/viruchith/MetricsAnomalyDetector/discussions

+### Sample Data Request

+If you need sample machine data for testing:
+1. Run `python machinedata.py` to generate synthetic data
+2. Check the generated CSV files for proper format
+3. Modify the data generation parameters as needed

 ---

-**Start monitoring your system's health today!** 🚀
+**Predict failures before they happen!** �

-*This project aims to make system monitoring and anomaly detection accessible to everyone, from individual developers to enterprise teams.*
+*This project aims to make predictive maintenance accessible to everyone, from small workshops to large industrial facilities.
+Prevent unexpected downtime and optimize maintenance schedules with machine learning.*